 Your Instant Pot Isn’t Sealing Properly

 It’s an undisputed fact that if your instant pot is leaking steam, it’s because it’s not sealed properly.

 Instant pots require an air-tight seal in order to cook the food, and when this seal is disrupted, it results in leaking steam.

 Following this section, we’ll be delving into some reasons why your instant pot may not be sealing as it should and what you can do to solve the problem.

 1. The Steam Release Handle is Set to Venting

-Alternatively, you may have lost the sealing ring entirely!
+Occasionally we forget to put the sealing ring in altogether after it’s been cleaned and put away.
 If there is no ring lining near the lid of the instant pot, you’ll need to get one for a tight seal.
 Here’s one that comes in three different colors and sizes:

 Once you’ve received your sealing ring, do the same as if it were displaced and rotate and put pressure onto the ring until it seals in place in the ring rack.

 - The Ring Has Expanded or is Damaged